top of page

 • Delegate and guide from the background.
 Empower the facilitation team and participants, stepping into the foreground only when necessary to serve the process.
 E.g.: have a co-facilitator lead a segment while you support with timekeeping and observation.

 • Be ready to step in to provide support or redirect at any time.
 Granular attention to a process and influencing factors is required for smooth choreography.
 It needs a team!
+And that team needs your full support so they can do well without being undermined.
+E.g.: be strategic, respectful and careful when you intervene in a process being managed by a co-facilitator.

 NAVIGATE POWER AND COMPLEXITY – THE SHADOW WORK